raymondminglee/Sound-Processing-for-Robotics/index.md

 # Apparatus Design
 ---
 The main consideration in the apparatus design is the capability of capturing and transferring multi-channel audio signals to a computer.
-Thus, the microphone selected should have corresponding operating range to the human audible range, and the data acquisition unit should be able to sample all channels simultaneously.
+Thus, the microphone selected should have a corresponding operating range to the human audible range, and the data acquisition unit should be able to sample all channels simultaneously.

 * The microphone used is the Polsen OLM-19 model, which consists of an omnidirectional microphone, an external 5V power supply, and a 3.5mm audio jack.
 The audio jack is converted to a balanced XLR connection before connected the data acquisition device for noise reduction.
 The diameter of the microphone is only 50 mm, allowing the array to be easily portable.
 * The microphones are arranged in an octahedron shape as shown in figure 1.
-Mic 1 through 4 are arranged in the mid-horizontal plane, and Mic 5& 6 are located on the vertical axis through the center of the mid-plane.
+Mic 1 through 4 is arranged in the mid-horizontal plane, and Mic 5& 6 are located on the vertical axis through the center of the mid-plane.
 * The data acquisition device used for this project is the TASCAM US1608 audio interface.
 It can support a simultaneous sampling frequency of 44.1kHz across all 16 input channels, including 8 XLR channels.
 <img src="pic/mic.PNG?raw=true"/>
 <br>

 # DSP
 ---
-The first step for signal processing is using the Frequency-Domain Independent Component Analysis(FDICA) to extract each of the individual sound from mixtures.
-And the second step is to find the incidence angle for each of the sound source through the TDOA method that uses the correlation between the extracted signal and the original signal.
+The first step for signal processing is using the Frequency-Domain Independent Component Analysis(FDICA) to extract each of the individual sounds from mixtures.
+And the second step is to find the incidence angle for each of the sound sources through the TDOA method that uses the correlation between the extracted signal and the original signal.

-## Source Seperation using FDICA
+## Source Separation using FDICA
-For this project, the implemented MATLAB code for Short-Time Fourier Transform and Inverse Short-Time Fourier transform is open source on MathWorks written by Hristo Zhivomirov.
-For complex signal source separation, one of the function called jade incorporated from JF Cardoso.
+For this project, the implemented MATLAB code for Short-Time Fourier Transform and Inverse Short-Time Fourier transform is an open-source on MathWorks was written by Hristo Zhivomirov.
+For complex signal source separation, one of the functions called jade incorporated from JF Cardoso.
-The FDICA is conducted in the following sequence: first, the signals are transformed from time-domain to frequency-domain using STFT, Short-Time Fourier Transform.
-Then the signals are divided into narrow sub-bands, and the inverse of the mixing matrix A is optimized in each sub band.
-Finally, the results are reconstructed back from the smaller sub bands.
+The FDIC is conducted in the following sequence: first, the signals are transformed from time-domain to frequency-domain using STFT, Short-Time Fourier Transform.
+Then the signals are divided into narrow sub-bands, and the inverse of the mixing matrix A is optimized in each sub-band.
+Finally, the results are reconstructed back from the smaller sub-bands.
 <img src="pic/ica.PNG?raw=true"/>

 ## Source Localization Using TDOA
-Sound localization using TDOA is one of the most conventional ways to localize sound a source.
+Sound localization using TDOA is one of the most convenient ways to localize sound a source.
 Since the microphone array configures microphones such that the distance between any two is not zero, a specific sound signal will arrive at each microphone at a slightly different time.
 The incidence angle of a sound source could be estimated using this time difference, under the assumption that sound travels at a constant speed in air.
 <img src="pic/tdoa.PNG?raw=true"/>

-### Cross Correlation
+### Cross-Correlation
 The accuracy of the time delay between signals from a pair of microphones is a key parameter to implement the above localization method.
 This time delay is found by performing a cross-correlation function in MATLAB.

 ### Multi-Source Localization
-Multi-source localization is achieved by implementing TDOA localization method to both extracted source signals and microphone signals.
+Multi-source localization is achieved by implementing the TDOA localization method to both extracted source signals and microphone signals.

-After ICA, each extracted source signal is first compared with the four signals captured from the microphones on the mid-plane.Whichever microphone signal that has the highest correlation with the extracted source means that this microphone is the closest to the source location.
+After ICA, each extracted source signal is first compared with the four signals captured from the microphones on the mid-plane.
+Whichever microphone signal that has the highest correlation with the extracted source means that this microphone is the closest to the source location.
 Then we use cross-correlation again to find the time delay between the extracted source and the adjacent microphones.

 **All the Matlab DSP function are availabel on to the [repository](https://github.com/raymondminglee/Sound-Processing-for-Robotics/tree/master/code)**
 <img src="pic/dsp.png?raw=true"/>